 To support the efficacy of uva ursi even further, the European Scientific Cooperative on Phytotherapy has included it in its list of substances suitable for treating cystitis when it is not indispensable to use antibiotics.

-As a diuretic, it can lower the potassium levels of the body.
-Therefore, it is advisable to eat more fresh vegetables and fruit, specially bananas.
+As a diuretic, it can reduce the amount of potassium in the body, as mentioned above, so it is advisable to enrich the diet by eating fresh vegetables and fruit, especially bananas.

 Interactions with other vegetable species